shimamchan/codecard/arduino/README.md

    - Erase Flash: “Only Sketch”
    - Port: This is the port that shows up once you turn on the CodeCard and press a button
    - Programmer: “ArduinoISP”
 8. Open the codecard.ino sketch located in the /arduino directory downloaded in step 3 above
    - File | Open | codecard.ino
-11. Connect the CodeCard via USB to your computer
+9. Connect the CodeCard via USB to your computer
-12. Establish serial connection via Arduino IDE:
+10. Establish serial connection via Arduino IDE:
     - Tools | Serial Monitor
 11. Turn on the Code Card
-12. Press and hold button `A` for 10 seconds after the following output:
+12. Press and hold button `A` until 5 seconds after the following output is displayed:
 ```
 Shuting down...
 Shuting down...